 Why you should make it at home?

 It is always great when homemade, and it could save some money.
 Moreover, you feel that you are providing good food for the family.
-If all these advantages are bundled with effortless simple work, then why not we can make at home.
+If all these advantages are bundled with effortless, straightforward work, then why not we can make it at home?

 - Avoid chemicals, preservatives, and food colors.